roger-yu-ds/XES3G5M/README.md

 ### Training

-There were three training iterations conducted, all using the SAKT architecture:
+There were four training iterations conducted, all using the SAKT architecture:

-1. SAKT original; mostly faithful to the model described in the original paper, validation accuracy (0.8052)
+1. SAKT original; mostly faithful to the model described in the original paper, validation accuracy (0.8422)
-1. SAKT with question pre-embeddings; the above model with the addition of the question pre-embeddings, validation accuracy (0.8054)
+1. SAKT with question pre-embeddings; the above model with the addition of the question pre-embeddings, validation accuracy (0.8430)
-1. SAKT with question pre-embeddings and overlapping sequences, validation accuracy (0.8053)
+1. SAKT without positional embeddings (0.8451)

-All models show very similar validation accuracy.
+1. SAKT without positional embeddings, but with augmented training data (0.8502)

 Training was conducted locally on a Windows machine running WSL Ubuntu with a GPU GTX1080 Ti.
 Training on 4 folds (and evaluation on one fold) took just under two minutes per epoch.